 In order to look into the motor characteristics of the eye movement, and test the effect of ‘tunneling’ in a shorter time scale, we analyzed the sequences of saccades and drift under the 4 conditions (natural and tunneled viewing of large and small shapes).
 Saccadic rates were primarily affected by the tunneling in both shapes sizes (fig4A).
 Tunneling significantly increased the saccadic rate.
 A significant increase in saccadic rate was also observed when comparing large shapes with the small shapes in both natural and tunneled vision.
 While an increased saccadic rate merely infers shorter drift duration, we observed a significant increase in the mean drift velocity – and no significant decrease in its amplitude, as would be expected by the decreased duration (fig4B).
 This additional effect was observed only when tunneling vision and not when increasing the shape size.
-I.e., the shape size affected only the saccadic rate, while the tunneling manipulation affected both the saccadic rate and the mean drift velocity.
+I.e., the shape size affected only the saccadic rate, while the tunneling manipulation affected both the saccadic rate and the mean drift velocity. [[REPHRASE LATER]]

 To further characterize these motor differences, we examined the known “main saccadic sequence” – the linear relationship between saccades maximum velocity and its amplitude (ציטוט).
 As can be seen in figure 5, the linear relations were generally preserved during the tunneled viewing, as indicated by the high R^2 values of the linear regression.
 In higher amplitudes, though, the residuals of the linear fit were significantly larger during tunneled viewing.
 Saccades longer than 6 visual degrees were less tightly paired with a specific maximum velocity during tunneled vision.
 Similarly, the mean drift velocity, mainly of drifts under 500ms, had larger variance in the tunneled vision conditions (fig5B).
-The shorter drift durations in the tunneled conditions (which are also more common in this condition, see last paragraph) had a wider range of velocities than short drift in the natural condition.
+The shorter drift durations in the tunneled conditions (which are also more common in this condition, see last paragraph) had a wider range of velocities than short drift in the natural condition. [[REPHRASE LATER]]

 For a deeper understanding of drift velocity we then looked into the instantaneous velocity of each movement in the different experimental conditions.
 We computed the autocorrelations of drift vertical and horizontal instantaneous velocities in order to look for any periodic behavior (fig6A).
 We found that a significant peak in the autocorrelation can be found much more in trials of the tunneled vision conditions than in trials of the natural vision.
 The periodicity is stronger, i.e. appears more frequently, in the vertical movements than in the horizontal one.
-Importantly, in all experimental conditions, the peak, if exist, is at 100ms and in some cases also 200ms (which might be a harmonic).
+Importantly, in all experimental conditions, the peak, if exist, is at 100ms and in some cases also 200ms (which might be a harmonic). [[REPHRASE LATER]]

 We then computed the autocorrelations of the distance “travelled” by the drift in each movement.
 This distance is, in practice, the cumulative integral of the change in the position of the eye, which is similar to the instantaneous velocity discussed previously.
 We found that the autocorrelation of the traveled distance decayed faster in the natural vision conditions.
 The time constant of the exponential that best fit these decays, is about two times longer in the tunneled vision conditions.
-Tunneling vision, hence, not only entailed more periodicity in drift’s velocity, it also increased the consistency of the distance covered by drift motion (fig6B).
+Tunneling vision, hence, not only entailed more periodicity in drift’s velocity, it also increased the consistency of the distance covered by drift motion (fig6B). [[REPHRASE LATER]]

 Discussion: